 - The provision and maintenance of a work environment without risks to health and safety – this includes rostering, organisational structure and the physical environment;

-- The provision and maintenance of safe plant and structures – meaning the structure in which employees are working is physically sound;
+- The provision and maintenance of safe plants and structures – meaning the structure in which employees are working is physically sound;

 - The provision and maintenance of safe systems of work – having safe protocols and procedures in place for each task undertaken by employees;